Skip to main content

 • Let dough rest for 20-30 minutes before stuffing.
 Resting helps to relax the dough so it is easier to stretch and roll out.

-Add the stuffing
+Add the Stuffing

 There are two ways to stuff the paratha.
 I tend to lean towards method 1 since it helps ensure the centre of the final paratha is stuffed evenly.
 In my experience, sealing the dough in method 2 creates a thicker centre which pushes the stuffing out.